Saturday, May 30, 2020

 Cytokines:

 These are products of immunocytes, cytokines are also produced by some non-immunocytes, like endothelial cells, fibroblasts and stromal cells.
-There are several cytokines and are named according to the substrate they act on, e.g., Interferons, Interleukins (ILs), Lymphokines, and TNF (tissues necrosis factor).
-Cytokines are peptides, secreted in minute amounts, measured in picograms (1pico= 0.001 nano) are very potent but the range is limited to cells of origin or nearby cells only.
-Cytokines may be inactivated by small molecules which form a covalent bond with the active site of cytokine and are known by a suffix "tinib" e.g.- Acalabrutinib.
+There are several cytokines and are named according to the substrate they act on, e.g., Interferons, Interleukins (ILs), Lymphokines, and TNF (tissue necrosis factor).
+Cytokines are peptides, secreted in minute amounts, measured in picograms (1 pico = 0.001 nano) are very potent but the range is limited to cells of origin or nearby cells only.
+Cytokines may be inactivated by small molecules which form a covalent bond with the active site of cytokine and are known by a suffix "tinib" e.g., Acalabrutinib.
 Cytokine must attach to its specific receptors on the surface of effector cells and requires a perfect fit as a key fit with the lock in order to initiate the production of an enzyme (- kinase).
 Because cytokines are antigenic, specific antibodies can be produced in animals or in cell cultures against cytokines and cytokine receptors for therapeutic use.

 Monoclonal antibodies (mAbs).